 Breeding occurs from March to June in India.
 Nests are shallow cups placed high, such as in palm fronds or atop lighting posts, with 2-3 greenish white eggs spotted with brown.
 Both parents are involved in all aspects of rearing the young, and they are known to aggressively defend their nests from potential threats.

 The diet primarily consists of insects, but they may also feed on nectar and toxic butterflies.
-They exhibit unique feeding behaviors, such as catching prey in their beak and transferring it to their feet to tear apart.
+They exhibit unique feeding behaviours, such as catching prey in their beak and transferring it to their feet to tear apart.

 The Ashy Woodswallow is currently listed as Least Concern on the IUCN Red List, indicating it is not at immediate risk of population decline.